jporfirio/next-forms/README.md

 # NextJS Form Builder Capstone Project

+## Tasks

+- [x] add the env.js configuration from t3stack
+- [x] add upload thing credentials and library to the project
+- [ ] add clerk credentials and library to the project
+- [ ] add posthog credentials and library to the project
+- [ ] add at least a few routes
+- [ ] add upload thing to the project
+- [ ] add authentication and protect routes
+- [ ] create the form response route, with public and private versions
+- [ ] add the create form route, which will then be broken into multiple tasks
+- [ ] add an e-mail service that allows sending pdf
+- [ ] add a cron service
+- [ ] add a background job to generate the pdfs and save them to upload thing

 ## Motivation

 I built a couple NextJS apps now, and I would like to build a big project, that does a lot of things, and highlights skills.